How Much Does It Cost to Replace a Flat Roof in Sarasota? (2026 Guide)

 How much does a flat roof replacement cost in Sarasota in 2026?

-Most homeowners pay between $10,000 and $25,000.
-The average is around $16,500.
-Your actual cost depends on roof size, material choice, complexity, and whether structural repairs are needed.
+Most homeowners pay between $18,000 and $45,000.
+The average is around $28,500.
+Your cost depends on the material (EPDM vs. TPO), roof size, and the extent of deck repairs needed.

 How long does a flat roof replacement take in Sarasota?